We review a newly available book every few weeks.

 We list sites from world wide.

-All traditional stained glass URLs are invited for consideration.
+All traditional stained glass & fused glass URLs are invited for consideration.

 For a URL to be considered for the registers of Studios they must conform to all of the following criteria: